owlbeatsmusic/scmc/README.md

 # SCMC
 A simple library to connect C programs together via memory.
 Made primarily for learning purposes but can still be useful (although it's not the best alternative).

-Currently it **only works on MacOS** but is planned to expand to multiple platforms.
+> [!NOTE]
+> Works on **Windows, Macos** (not yet on Linux)

 It works by connecting processes via Process ID (PID) and then reading each others memory.